V01D-NULL/MoonOS/README.md

 - Install needed tools:
 	- sudo apt update
 	- sudo apt install build-essential nasm qemu-system-x86
-	- IMPORTANT: You will need to have an x86_64 cross-compiler setup to build Validity.
-(Alternatively you can comment out the ARCH variable in flags.mk however this isn't recommended as compiling without a cross-compiler may cause unexpected behaviour)
 - Build kernel
 	- git clone < REPO >
 	- cd < REPO_DIR >